-This simple recipe for buckwheat crêpes uses butter and eggs to give them flavor and stability.
-It’s the easiest way to make crêpes without special crêpe-making tools.
+This simple recipe for buckwheat crepes uses butter and eggs to give them flavor and stability.
+It’s the easiest way to make delicious buckwheat crepes.

 Crêpes in Brittany